 The Fund's investment objective is to achieve capital growth over the medium term, which should be considered as a period of 3-5 years, by predominantly (ie at least 80%) investing in a range of different asset classes including (but not limited to) shares and bonds through investment in Collective Investment Schemes (CIS).
 The Fund forms part of the Royal London Global Multi-Asset Portfolio (GMAP) range.
 Each Fund in the range is assigned a level of potential risk and return relative to the other funds in the range.
-Within this range, this Fund aims to achieve a high level of risk and return.
+Within this range, this Fund aims to achieve a moderate to high level of risk and return.
 The Fund is actively managed, meaning that the manager will use their expertise to select investments to meet the objective.
-The Fund is classified under the Investment Association (IA)'s Mixed Investment 40-85% Shares sector, a peer group of funds with similar characteristics.
-Funds in the IA Mixed Investment 40-85% Shares sector can invest between 40% and 85% in shares, which broadly aligns to the Fund's own investment policy.
+The Fund is classified under the Investment Association (IA)'s Mixed Investment 40-85% Shares sector can invest between 40% and 85% in shares, which broadly aligns to the Fund's own investment policy.
 The IA Mixed Investment 40-85% Shares sector is considered appropriate benchmark for performance comparison purposes.
-Management of the Fund is not restricted by the use of the sector as a comparator benchmark.